Gamify-IT/docs/user-manuals/minigames/chickenshock.md

 #### Sound for correct answer

-If the player shoots the correct chicken, a sound will be heard indicating the correct answer.
+When the player shoots the correct chicken, a sound is played to indicate the correct answer.

 #### Shot sound